TinyPanda1/AINU-MISNEACH/README.md

 1. Sidebar → **Connect to Nexar**.
 The status goes green; the live-call counter starts at zero.
 This is the moment to say the data is real.
 2. **Expedite a Delay** → the Meridian email.
-Two part numbers buried in prose, only one of them actually delayed.
+This is what actually lands in Ben's inbox: two part numbers buried in prose, only one of them delayed.
    Read the line about the 22-week lead time.
 3. **Run the Expediter.** Watch the status: candidates found → resolved against Nexar → live stock and pricing → alternates.
 4. The payoff: *waiting puts parts on the line in February.
 Digi-Key puts them